RaoxLinc/RaoxLinc/README.md

-- 👋 Hi, I’m @RaoxLinc
+- 👋 Hi, I’m Lin @RaoxLinc
-- 🌱 I’m currently learning Data Analytic programs
+- 🌱 I'm new to Data Analytics and am exploring the world.
+- 🏨 I have a background in Hotel Operations and Casino Gaming.

 <!---
 RaoxLinc/RaoxLinc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.